SyedHuzaifa007/Linear-Regression-Examples/README.md

 # Linear-Regression-Examples
-This repository is made for the linear regression examples
+This repository contain the codes for Linear Regression Examples.